istSOS/istSOS4/database/README_VERSIONING.md

     -- Add triggers to raise an error if the history table is updated or deleted EXECUTE format('CREATE TRIGGER %I BEFORE UPDATE OR DELETE ON %I.%I FOR EACH ROW EXECUTE FUNCTION istsos_prevent_table_update();', tablename || '_history_no_mutate', schemaname || '_history', tablename);

-    -- Create the travelitime view to query data modification history EXECUTE format('CREATE VIEW %I.%I AS SELECT * FROM %I.%I UNION SELECT * FROM %I.%I;', schemaname, tablename || '_traveltime',
+    -- Create the traveltime view to query data modification history EXECUTE format('CREATE VIEW %I.%I AS SELECT * FROM %I.%I UNION SELECT * FROM %I.%I;', schemaname, tablename || '_traveltime',
         schemaname, tablename,